Guiding Peptide Kinetics via Collective-Variable Tuning of Free-Energy Barriers

 Within the CV-FEST framework, we opt to use Harmonic Linear Discriminant Analysis (HLDA) as the central tool for constructing data-efficient and interpretable CVs that capture the relevant slow modes of the peptide, following the formulation introduced by Mendels \emph{et al.}~\cite{mendels:local-fluctuations, hlda:dan, folding-small-protein, dan:discriminant, dan:crystal, dan:blind}.
 This approach serves as a convenient practical realization of the CV-FEST philosophy by expressing the CV as a linear combination of physically motivated descriptors, trained solely on short simulations confined to metastable basins.

 The descriptor space is defined by backbone distance descriptors between residue pairs of the peptide, as illustrated in Fig.~\ref{fig:backbone}(a).
 To improve numerical stability and avoid ill-conditioned covariance matrices, redundant descriptors are removed prior to training.
-Specifically, we compute the Spearman correlation matrix over all candidate descriptors and iteratively discard one descriptor from any pair with a large correlation coefficient, until no such pairs remain.
-The threshold was chosen to balance numerical stability with retention of descriptor diversity.
+Specifically, we compute the Spearman correlation matrix over all candidate descriptors and iteratively discard one descriptor from any pair with \(\rho > 0.93\), until no such pairs remain.
+This cutoff is an important calibrated parameter, chosen to balance numerical stability with preservation of descriptor diversity.

 HLDA requires estimates of the expectation value vectors $\mu_I$ and covariance matrices $\Sigma_I$ of the descriptor set for each metastable state $I$, here corresponding to the folded ($F$) and unfolded ($U$) ensembles, which are computed from state-restricted, unbiased simulations.
 The goal is to identify a one-dimensional projection of the descriptor space that maximally separates the folded and unfolded ensembles while minimizing fluctuations within each state.
 To this end, HLDA determines a projection direction $\mathbf{W}$ by maximizing the ratio between the between-class and within-class scatter matrices.
 The between-class scatter is